-Figures 3.2.2.1a and b shows that the highest rainfall months are recorded between March and June with the highest rainfall in March for Laingsburg town and between February and November for Vleiland.
+Figures 3.2.2.1.1 and 3.2.2.1.2 shows that the highest rainfall months are recorded between March and June with the highest rainfall in March for Laingsburg town and between February and November for Vleiland.
 It appears that Vleiland has generally consistent rainfall throughout the year.
 The total annual mean rainfall for Laingsburg town is 110mm pa and for Vleiland is 230mm pa.

-Laingsburg Municipality receives an average annual rainfall of about 175mm. however, only 9mm of rainfall was recorded in 2006, one of the driest rainfall seasons in years.
-Frost occurs during the winter months June to August.
+Laingsburg Municipality receives an average annual rainfall of about 175mm.
+However, only 9mm of rainfall was recorded in 2006, one of the driest rainfall seasons in years.
+Frost occurs during the winter months, from June to August.